Access

 Emergency Appointments

 If you require emergency dental treatment please call us before 10am.
-We will then triage your problem and determine what is the most appropriate course of action.
+We will take details of your emergency enabling our dentists to triage your problem and determine what is the most appropriate course of action.
+We will always prioritise our existing patients for emergency treatment and will then offer any remaining emergency appointment time to other patients.

 Cancellations and Missed Appointments